QALC man page

 -i, --interactive start in interactive mode

--l, --list [search term] displays a list of all user-defined or matching variables, functions, units, and prefixes.
+-l, --list [search term] display a list of all user-defined or matching variables, functions, units, and prefixes, and exit

---list-functions [search term] displays a list of all or matching functions.
+--list-functions [search term] display a list of all or matching functions and exit

---list-prefixes [search term] displays a list of all or matching prefixes.
+--list-prefixes [search term] display a list of all or matching prefixes and exit

---list-units [search term] displays a list of all or matching units.
+--list-units [search term] display a list of all or matching units and exit

---list-variables [search term] displays a list of all or matching variables.
+--list-variables [search term] display a list of all or matching variables and exit

 -m, --time milliseconds terminate calculation and display of result after specified amount of time